rrrossjr/learning-library/data-management-library/database/multitenant/manage-app/mt-isolation/manage-app1.md

  alter system set cpu_count=0;
  host /home/oracle/labs/multitenant/cpu_test.sh</copy>
  ````
-The workload without he resources runs faster as they make use of all the CPUs.
+The workload without resources runs faster as they make use of all the CPUs.

 Resource Manager CPU.